Yuragy/Bypass-Protection0x00/README.md

 # EDR & AV Bypass Arsenal

-**Comprehensive collection of tools, patches, and techniques for evading modern EDR, AV, and other defenses**
+**Comprehensive collection of tools, patches, and techniques for evading modern EDR, AV, and other defenses.**
+All the tools in this repository are a collection that continues to grow, the author's contacts are listed on the inside of each tool if possible.

 ## Functional Specifics